Comparing BERT against traditional machine learning text classification: Experiments

 \subsection{IMDB experiment}

-In the first experiment, we have downloaded the IMDB dataset, which is written in English, from the following \href{https://ai.stanford.edu/~amaas/data/sentiment/}{website}.
+In the first experiment, we have downloaded the IMDB dataset from the following \href{https://ai.stanford.edu/~amaas/data/sentiment/}{website}.
 It contains 50000 movie reviews (25000 to train the model and 25000 to test it) to perform sentiment analysis, a popular supervised learning text classification task.
-The dataset is classified into two different classes: Positive movie reviews and negative movie reviews.
+The dataset is classified into two different classes: Positive and negative movie reviews.

 We have compared the behaviour of a pre-trained default BERT model w.r.t different popular machine learning models such as SVC or Logistic Regression that use a vocabulary extracted from a TF-IDF model obtaining the following results: